Cernunnos Celtic God: 9 Ways to Work with the Horned God

-Cernunnos is an ancient Celtic god and an important one for many pagans and witches today.
-Cernunnos is known as The Horned One, The Horned God, Master of the Hunt and Lord of Wild Things.
+Branches crunch underneath your feet.
+The Full Moon is just visible through the thick, looming trees.
+You’re headed to the sacred place, deep in the forest.
+The place where Cernunnos calls his wild children to him.
+The place of initiation.
+Cernunnos is an ancient European god and an important one for many pagans today.
+He is known as The Horned One, The Horned God, Master of the Hunt and Lord of Wild Things.
 His energy is wild and yet welcoming, and he often calls to those who need to reconnect to their primal instincts and to the earth.
 Learn the history of Cernunnos and eight ways to work with him in your pagan practice.

 Who is the Celtic God Cernunnos?